- "Ooooo, I'm so ambiguously camp!"

 Baruka: Oh come on, we're not that evil.

 - Evil Brit: Subverted; he's not British, he's just gay.

 - Eviler Than Thou: In the second "Counseling Evil" video, he sends Dartz to the Shadow Realm and tries to take over Dartz's council, though he only succeeds in the first part.

-- Evil Versus Oblivion: In "Melvin'd", he duels Melvin to stop him from cancelling the series, as he had yet to received the screentime he was promised in his contract.
+- Evil vs. Oblivion: In "Melvin'd", he duels Melvin to stop him from cancelling the series, as he had yet to receive the screentime he was promised in his contract.

 - Experimented in College: According to him in Concrete Giraffes, he and Slender Man "used to get drunk and pick up chicks" while roommates in college.
 If he was experimenting with heterosexuality or bisexuality is up to the Wild Mass Guessing.

 - Face Death with Dignity: He and Marik sing a modified version of "Stand By Me" as Melvin vaporizes them and cancels their show.

 - Foe Romance Subtext: With Melvin.
 Despite being terrified of him, Bakura still has Freudian dreams about hooking up with him.

 - Freudian Excuse: The reason for him being evil is rather flimsy (though he was asked about it on the spot by Tristan):"Well, I suppose my parents never loved me enough.
 They were always dressing me like a girl.
 Did you know they wanted to call me Florence?
 Who names a boy Florence?!
 Idiots, that's who!"